surajkumar345678/To-Do-List-App/README.md

 ## License

-This project is licensed under the MIT License.
+This project is not licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---